Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Numerical experiments and benchmarks

 \Cref{fig-time-vs-coarse-iterations} (left) shows median runtime as a function of the number of fixed coarse iterations \(K_s\) in multiscale for \(s=S,S-1,\dots,2\), where we run iterations at the finest scale until the objective falls below \(10^{-6}\).
 This figure demonstrates that performing more than one iteration at coarser scales improves multiscale performance, but only to a point: in \cref{fig-time-vs-coarse-iterations} (left), more than 12 iterations at each coarse scale wastes time. \Cref{fig-time-vs-coarse-iterations} (right) illustrates this by showing the number of fine-scale iterations \(K_1\) needed to converge to a minimum value.
 Our implementation of \texttt{multiscale\_factorize} \cite{Richardson_BlockTensorFactorization_jl} addresses this by allowing multiple iterations at coarser scales and advancing to the next scale when other criteria are met, such as small gradients or objective values.

 Both plots in \cref{fig-time-vs-coarse-iterations} show that multiscale with exactly \(K_s=1\) iterations at coarse scales \(s=S,S-1,\dots,2\) performs slightly worse than single-scale optimization.
 We attribute this to interpolation and to overhead costs in the multiscale approach.
 The problem size of \(2^6+1=65\) points along each continuous dimension may be too small to see immediate benefit from multiscale when only one iteration is performed at each scale; larger problems may needed to realize the advantage illustrated by \cref{fig-multi-vs-single-time}.
-However, flexible criteria to advance between scales may make multiscale competitive even for smaller problem.
+However, flexible criteria to advance between scales may make multiscale competitive even for smaller problems as shown in the benchmark tests.

-\subsection{Real Geological Data}
+\subsection{Real geological data}